-The Vandal is one of the most versatile weapons in Valorant, but just how do you become a master of wielding the rifle?
+The Vandal is Valorant one of the most versatile, but just how do you become a master of wielding the rifle?
 We break down everything you need to know about the weapon.

 Valorant is complete with weapons from various classifications, to support an array of playstyles.
 With 17 different guns to choose from in six different categories, what dictates which weapon you should buy?